AI for Humans: When to Delegate, When to Lead

 Pick one workflow your team does repeatedly.
 Something with clear inputs and outputs that takes real time each week.
 Map it against the three modes.
 Which parts could AI handle end to end?
 Which parts need AI to do the groundwork while a human shapes the result?
 And which parts need a person from start to finish?

 You will probably find that the split is not what you expected.
-Some tasks you assumed needed a human turn out to be pure pattern work.
-Some you assumed were simple enough to automate turn out to hinge on context and relationships.
-The exercise itself is more useful than any framework, because it forces your team to articulate what they actually bring to the work that a machine does not.
+Tasks you assumed needed a human often turn out to be pure pattern work, and tasks you assumed were simple enough to automate often turn out to hinge on context and relationships.
+The exercise is more useful than any framework on its own, because it forces a team to articulate what they actually bring to the work that the software cannot.

-That articulation is worth having.
-It shapes how you hire, how you train, and how you position your work to customers.
-It is not just an operational exercise.
-It is a strategic one.
+That articulation is worth having on its own terms.
+It shapes how you hire, how you train and how you position your work to customers.
+It is a strategic exercise as much as an operational one.

 Get each new part direct to your inbox.